Drawing of a circle outline in pen

 Black and white texture image of a beach

 The Appalachian Rekindling Project is a region-wide initiative that began to establish and sustain an intertribal Indigenous center where Native people can physically return and gather in central Appalachia as well as to care for and protect land collectively.
+The work expands beyond it, but it is still our cornerstone.

 Black and white textured image of water splashing in a woods